-- A. Tuition is \$453 per semester hour. - B. Tuition may change at any time so please contact Financial Aid or the Finance Office if you questions.
+- A. Tuition is \$456 per semester hour. - B. Tuition may change at any time so please contact the Financial Aid Office if you have questions.

 Financial Aid

 Financial Aid in the form of loan support is available to graduate students.
 The LMU Financial Aid website is www.lmunet.edu/admissions/finaid.shtml or the office may be reached directly at 423.869.6336.
 The Financial Aid Office is located in the DAR building on main LMU campus.